 English 9: Foundations of Western Literature

 Foundational texts in Western literature serve as the core of the study of literature in English 9.
 As students read and discuss increasingly challenging texts, studied in conjunction with the grade 9 World History curriculum, they work to sharpen their analytical skills as well as the expression of those skills in speaking and in writing.
 Formal grammar and usage study complement the emphasis on clear, organized writing.
 Writing assignments include expository, analytical, personal and more creative models, and throughout the year the stages of the writing process are practiced and reinforced.
 Regular vocabulary study helps to enrich students’ diction and the varied expression of their ideas.
-Texts include: Salingers, The Catcher in the Rye, Homer's The Odyssey, Sophocles' Antigone, Achebe's Things Fall Apart, Shakespeare's Julius Caesar and Chaucer's The Canterbury Tales, as well as selected myths, essays, and poetry.
+Texts include: Salinger’s The Catcher in the Rye, Homer’s The Odyssey, Sophocles’ Antigone, Achebe’s Things Fall Apart, Shakespeare’s Julius Caesar, and Austen’s Pride and Prejudice, as well as selected myths, essays, and poetry.

 English 10: World Literature

 The writing program in grade 10 emphasizes the process of drafting in the instruction of expository writing.
 Students write a range of essays to understand the different purposes (persuasive, informative, comparative, analytic) a writer must identify when trying to reach her audience.
 The ability to read texts closely and in context is developed through critical reading of novels, plays, and poetry; representative selections from around the world serve as the core of the study in literature.
 Grammar and usage lessons build upon the foundation from English 9 and address issues as they emerge in the revision process.
-Texts include: Austen’s Pride and Prejudice, Shakespeare’s The Tempest, Satrapi’s Persepolis, Smith’s White Teeth, Garcia Mar- quez’s Chronicle of a Death Foretold, as well as selected short fiction and poetry.
+Texts include: Adichie’s Purple Hibiscus, Shakespeare’s The Tempest, Satrapi’s Persepolis, Esquival’s Like Water for Chocolate, Garcia Marquez’s Chronicle of a Death Foretold, as well as selected short fiction and poetry.

 English 11: AP English Literature and Composition

 This course stresses a student’s ability to write cogent, extemporaneous arguments about literature and the larger world.
 Students continue to practice expository writing, with an emphasis on literary analysis and, later in the year, the personal narrative.
 Representative selections from the multicultural texts of America, from the 1800s to the present day, serve as the core of the study in literature.
 Additionally, this course hones critical reading, grammar, and vocabulary skills in preparation for the SAT/ACT and the AP Exam in Literature and Composition.
 Successful completion of this course allows students to opt for the SAT Literature Subject Test in the spring.
-Texts include: Twain’s The Adventures of Huckleberry Finn, Morrison’s Beloved, Ward’s Sing, Unburied, Sing, Fitzgerald’s The Great Gatsby, Hemingway’s The Sun Also Rises, Faulkner’s As I Lay Dying, as well as selected poetry and nonfiction.
+Texts include: Lahiri’s The Namesake, Morrison’s Beloved, Ward’s Sing, Unburied, Sing, Fitzgerald’s The Great Gatsby, Hamid’s Exit West, Faulkner’s As I Lay Dying, as well as selected poetry and nonfiction.